 Individual funding requests

-Accessing treatment not normally provided by the local NHS
+How to access treatment that is not normally provided by the local NHS.

 Your GP or consultant can approach the CCG on your behalf to request funding for treatment that is not routinely available.
 These individual funding requests (IFR) can be made, because;